Abdelrahman-Nassar-10/BeatsByDre_UserReviews_Sentiment_Analysis/README.md

-# Beats by Dre — Online Internship Capstone
+# Beats by Dre — Sentiment Analysis Of User Reviews

 A professional packaging of my capstone project from an online internship with **Beats by Dre**.
 This repository contains the original analysis notebook and a clean project structure to make it easy to review, reproduce, and extend.